Trusted WordPress tutorials, when you need them most.

 Another example of a witty maintenance page is the popular makeup brand Nykaa, which displays a message that the site has gone to the spa for a beauty upgrade.

-The message is funny and simple and resonates with the target audience of the brand, making it a perfect example.
+The message is funny and simple, and it resonates with the brand’s target audience, making it a great example.

 Another popular example is Flickr, which uses this image for its maintenance page.